 National Gallery of Ireland (free admission) is home to an impressive collection of works.
 Don’t miss Caravaggio’s ‘Taking of the Christ,’ it’s a compelling and very famous painting.

-Chester Beatty Library (free admission) is a fantastic museum featuring exhibitions on the Middle East, North Africa and Asia.
+Chester Beatty Library (free admission) is a fantastic museum featuring one of the best private book collections in the world.
+There’s great exhibits on the Middle East, North Africa and Asia.

 Natural History Museum (free admission) houses an impressive and extensive zoological collection that has changed little in over a century.
 This is a throwback that all ages can appreciate.

 Kilmanhaim Jail is now a museum but previously housed many Irish political prisoners who fought for the nation’s freedom.
-It offers an important and somber history lesson for those interested.
+It offers an important and moving history lesson for those interested.

 Where to Eat and Drink